Euler's number e

 Alternative characterizations

 Other characterizations of e are also possible: one is as the limit of a sequence, another is as the sum of an infinite series, and still others rely on integral calculus.
-So far, the following two (equivalent) properties have been introduced:
+So far, the following two (equivalent) properties have been introduced:1.
+The number e is the unique positive real number such that

 3. The number e is the limit